evidentlyai/evidently/docs/book/customization/huggingface_descriptor.md

 You can use an external machine learning model to score text data.
 This method lets you evaluate texts based on any criteria from the source model, e.g. classify it into a set number of labels.

-The model must return a numerical score or a category for each text in a column.
+The model you use must return a numerical score or a category for each text in a column.
 You will then be able to view scores, analyze their distribution or run conditional tests through the usual Descriptor interface.

 Evidently supports scoring text data using HuggingFace models.
-Use the general `HuggingFaceModel()` descriptor to select models on your own or simplified interfaces for specific models like `HuggingFaceToxicityModel()`.
+Use the general `HuggingFaceModel()` descriptor to select models on your own or simplified interfaces for pre-selected models like `HuggingFaceToxicityModel()`.

 # Code examples